 In the later 1870’s Samuel took over his father’s business while brother George left temporarily to work in Litchurch, Derby.

-About this time he and his wife ‘adopted’ 12/13 year old Sarah Ann Straw, daughter of coalminer Charles and Mary Maria (nee Phipps) and the niece of Susannah.
+About this time he and his wife ‘adopted’ 12/13 year old Sarah Ann Straw (born April 4th 1876), daughter of coalminer Charles and Mary Maria (nee Phipps) and the niece of Susannah.
 As with most such ‘adoptions’ at that time, this one was an informal arrangement between consenting parties even though both Sarah Ann’s parents were alive at the time (though mother Mary Maria died shortly after in September 1890).

 The family still living in North Street, one January evening in 1892, shortly after tea, Sarah Ann began to complain of a headache.
 As the child’s discomfort continued neighbour and local midwife Mary Staples and grandmother Sarah Phipps (nee Herring) were summoned for advice.
 They recommended that the child be given a mustard foot bath after which she was put to bed, a hot water bottle at her feet.
 The midwife gave her some pennyroyal and raspberry tea and Sarah Ann settled to sleep.

-Samuel checked on her at 11 o’clock by which time she seem improved.
+Samuel checked on her at 11 o’clock by which time she seemed to have improved.